Christian Insights 4 You

 Shocking and offensive

-Of course, this updated version of the Good Samaritan can never be a complete surprise because it is so well known.
+Of course, this updated version of the Good Samaritan can never be a complete surprise because the parable is so well known.
 We could guess what was coming as soon as the bishop failed to stop.
-Maybe, though, this version gives us a better taste of the parable’s impact on Jesus’ first hearers.
-Many may well have hated Samaritans.
-To have had a Samaritan made hero and Jewish religious leaders derided as hypocrites was both shocking and offensive.
-So how do we feel now the story commends an atheist and exposes how easy it is for Christians to look the other way?
+Nonetheless, it does echo the impact the story had on its first hearers.
+Many would have hated Samaritans.
+To have had a Samaritan made hero, and Jewish religious leaders derided as hypocrites, would have been shocking and offensive to Jesus' audience.

 The challenge